 The filmed killing of George Floyd at the hands of Minneapolis police and the swell of nationwide and international protests that followed didn’t go unnoticed by the business community.
-The massive outcry against anti-Black racism is causing more employers to address social issues, including the experiences of Black employees and other ethnic and racial groups in their organizations.
+The continued outcry against anti-Black racism is causing more employers to address social issues, including the experiences of Black employees and other ethnic and racial groups in their organizations.

 The global unrest over racial injustice has brought racial disparities in the workplace front and center.
-High profile companies are confronting social issues by supporting the Black Lives Matter movement and stepping up their commitment to diversity and inclusion.
+High profile companies have been confronting social issues by supporting the Black Lives Matter movement and stepping up their commitment to diversity and inclusion.